 The PFP does not feel that they are best placed to capture these opportunities.
-Instead they take the view that managers, that are closer to the market, will be better positioned to make such tactical calls.
+Instead, they take the view that managers or officers working in conjunction with the Fund's advisers, that are closer to the market, will be better positioned to make such tactical calls.